Results For Articles or Consultants

 J. Eric Peterson, Jr.

-I have been in the insurance industry for over 30 years, working as a Licensed Commercial Property and Casualty Insurance Broker, Licensed Property and Casualty Insurance Adjuster, Litigation Manager for wholly owned, Captive Insurance companies as well as handling Property and Casualty Insurance claims for two of the country’s top Third Party Administrative Companies.
-I…
+I have been in the insurance industry for over 30 years, working as a Licensed Property and Casualty Insurance Broker, Licensed Property and Casualty Insurance Adjuster and Litigation Manager for wholly owned, Captive Insurance companies.
+I have also worked for the country’s top Third Party Administrative Companies.
+I currently hold Property and Casualty Insurance Broker…

 Rick Hammond